JakovFreund/tabletop-assistant/tasks.md

 - pre-map the finished creatures to deviceNicknames
 - geographical areas aoe buffs and debuffs yugioh field spell style
 - add a hungry status effect that gives a small debuff
-- the DM can edit items, statuseffects, characters stats, and everything you can think of (need to add interfaces/menus for all that)
+- the DM can edit items, conditions, characters stats, and everything you can think of (need to add interfaces/menus for all that)
-- for dm screen make a "DmObject" class that gets extended by StatusEffectInstanceDmObject, CreatureDmObject...
+- for dm screen make a "DmObject" class that gets extended by ConditionInstanceDmObject, CreatureDmObject...
 This way I can bundle different object types together in "folders"
-- DM can search all ItemData, SpellData and StatusEffects and add them to his inventory where they can be edited (items get random id on clone - itemIDs in ItemData don't matter)
+- DM can search all ItemData, SpellData and Conditions and add them to his inventory where they can be edited (items get random id on clone - itemIDs in ItemData don't matter)
 - use Jackson to save ItemData and SpellData to jsons and load them on startup (add "outdated" comment to .py scripts)
 - advanced character sheet (when you click on a stat it shows you how it got that nunber - formula and subnumbers)
 - backend custom errors/exceptions and remove/replace all System.out.println with exceptions
-- each creature has a known spell list/statuseffect list and when they view another creature they see "unknown" status effects
+- each creature has a known spell list/condition list and when they view another creature they see "unknown" status effects
-- PCs can learn of a statusEffect, subrace or item by reading a book about it, and they gain it to the known list (also gained if another PC tells them about it)
+- PCs can learn of a condition, subrace or item by reading a book about it, and they gain it to the known list (also gained if another PC tells them about it)
-- creature.knownStatusEffects (StatusEffect), knownSubraces (Subrace), knownItems (UUID for Items with item.needsIdentify: true)
+- creature.knownConditions (Condition), knownSubraces (Subrace), knownItems (UUID for Items with item.needsIdentify: true)

 #### STATS/PROFILE + INVENTORY TAB